PiotrJagielny/MyCardGame/README.md

 Supplier - Play from deck copy of chosen card from board <br>
 Breaker - After 2 turns, play copy of this cards from deck on the same row <br>
 Ginger - Deal 1 damage to every card on specified enemy row <br>
+Spy - Place this card on enemy opposite row and deal 1 card <br>

 ## Entry page
 To log in you have to enter name.
 Every user have its own instance of deck builder so there cannot be two users with same name.